Xeronaus/Cedaruke/README.md

 Translator
 - Xeronaus (English, Indonesian)

-# Support
+# Message Me
-If you would like to support the mod, there are several ways to do so.
-You can simply play the mod, share it with your friends, provide feedback, contribute, or star the repository!
+If you would like to message me, Xeronaus Finezero, you can do so on Discord!

-Any form of support is greatly appreciated.
-Thank you!
+Discord: xeronaus_finezero

 # Development Status
 The mod is still in development.
 Expect some features to be incomplete, unbalanced, and buggy.
 Performance issues may arise, so please keep that in mind.